Dr. Marit A. Berntson

 Research & Teaching Interests

-Teaching interests: Introduction to Sociology; Culture & Society; Qualitative Methods & Analysis; Quantitative Methods & Analysis; Social Movements; Political Sociology; Women in Politics; Politics in Art; Fads, Fashions, and Movements; Seminar.
+Teaching interests: Culture & Society; Introduction to Sociology; Qualitative Methods & Analysis; Quantitative Methods & Analysis; Social Movements; Political Sociology; Women in Politics; Politics in Art; Fads, Fashions, & Movements; Seminar.

-2015.
+2016.
 “Hooking Up and Dating: Two Sides of the Same Coin?” with Tracy L. Luff and Kristi Hoffman.
 Contexts.
-Forthcoming in Fall.
+Forthcoming in Winter.

 2014.
 “The Impact of Peers and Perceptions on Hooking Up,” with Kristi L. Hoffman and Tracy L. Luff, College Student Affairs Journal.
 32 (1): 129-140.

 2014.
 "College as Context: Influences on Interpersonal Sexual Scripts," with Kristi L. Hoffman and Tracy L. Luff, Sexuality & Culture.
 18 (1): 149-165 (online May 2013).

 2013.
 “Fascism.”
 In Oxford Bibliographies in Sociology.
 Ed.
 Jeff Manza.
 New York: Oxford University Press.